 Anxiety Happens: Yoga for the Nervous System

-First of all, I must say, in 2018 with the pacing of life - we have more devices that save time and less space and time to use them.
+With the pacing of modern life - we have more devices that save time and less space and time to use them.

 This paradox in itself can lead to anxiety and confusion.
 One of our greatest luxuries has become an unscheduled day.